PythonCharmers/python-future/docs/limitations.rst

 limitations of the ``future`` module and differences between Py2 and Py3 that are not (yet) handled
 ===================================================================================================

-- array.array.read() has been removed.
-This crops up in e.g. http.client
-- base64 module has no 'decodebytes'

 The following attributes on functions in Python 3 are not provided in Python 2.7: